-Following \citet{rosenbaum1983assessing}, we assume that the following parameters governing the prevalence and nature of the unmeasured confounder $u$ are specified: \begin{enumerate} \item \(q_{c,x} = \Pr(u = 1 \mid c, x)\), the prevalence of the confounder \(u\); \item \(\alpha_{c,x}\), the effect of \(u\) on enrollment decisions; and \item \(\delta_{c,x}\), the effect of \(u\) on the assessment passage outcome, conditional on enrolling in the advanced course and taking the assessment. \end{enumerate} As the notation indicates, the parameters $(q_{c,x}, \alpha_{c,x}, \delta_{c,x})$ can be specified separately within covariate strata $(c, x)$.
-Then, given the values of the three parameters defined above, we can derive preparedness-adjusted estimates that account for the confounder $u$; details are provided in the \ref{A:sensitivity-details}.
+Following \citet{rosenbaum1983assessing}, we assume that the following parameters governing the prevalence and nature of the unmeasured confounder $u$ are specified: \begin{enumerate} \item \(q_{c,x} = \Pr(u = 1 \mid c, x)\), the prevalence of the confounder \(u\); \item \(\alpha_{c,x}\), the effect of \(u\) on enrollment decisions; and \item \(\delta_{c,x}\), the effect of \(u\) on the exam passage outcome, conditional on taking a course and an exam. \end{enumerate} As the notation indicates, the parameters $(q_{c,x}, \alpha_{c,x}, \delta_{c,x})$ can be specified separately within covariate strata $(c, x)$.
+Then, given the values of the three parameters defined above, we can derive preparedness-adjusted estimates that account for the confounder $u$; details of the derivation are provided in \ref{A:sensitivity-details}.

-Because, by definition, one does not usually know the characteristics of an unmeasured confounder, we derive preparedness-adjusted estimates that account for $u$ by searching over a grid of plausible ranges for parameters $q_{c,x}, \alpha_{c,x}, \delta_{c,x}$ (see the \ref{A:sensitivity-details} for more detail).
+Because, by definition, one does not usually know characteristics of an unmeasured confounder, we derive preparedness-adjusted estimates that account for $u$ by searching over a grid of plausible ranges for parameters $q_{c,x}, \alpha_{c,x}, \delta_{c,x}$.

 For each parameter combination, we obtain a single preparedness-adjusted estimate that accounts for $u$.
-Finally, we report the maximum and minimum values of resulting estimates, along with confidence bounds, to give a sense of how much estimated preparedness-adjusted disparities could vary in response to unmeasured confounding of the specified type and extent.
-Plausible ranges for parameters should be adapted to each context.
-However, for computational feasibility, we suggest assuming that $\alpha_{c,x} = \alpha$ and $\delta_{c,x} = \delta$ (i.e., that these parameters are constant across all students) with $\alpha, \delta \in [-\Theta, \Theta]$ for some specified $\Theta > 0$, and that $q_{c,x} = q_c$ only depends on student race.
+We report the largest and smallest resulting estimates of preparedness-adjusted disparities, accounting for confounding.
+For computational feasibility, we assume that $\alpha_{c,x} = \alpha$ and $\delta_{c,x} = \delta$ (i.e., that these parameters are constant across all students) with $\alpha, \delta \in [-\Theta, \Theta]$ for some specified $\Theta > 0$, and that $q_{c,x} = q_c$ only depends on student race.